-More importantly perhaps is the fact that it's set to be streaming exclusively on Disney's yet-to-launch TV service, alongside shows rumored to focus on Marvel characters Loki and Scarlett Witch.
+More importantly perhaps is the fact that it's set to be streaming exclusively on Disney's yet-to-launch TV service (edit: now known as Disney+), alongside shows rumored to focus on Marvel characters Loki and Scarlett Witch.

 With the Star Wars TV show estimated to be costing £100 million to make, it's a production in line with many a Hollywood blockbuster.
 Disney seems to be pulling out all the stops as it looks to take on Netflix and Amazon Prime Video.

 - Best Netflix TV shows: what to watch while waiting for Star Wars